dekarrin/tunaq/internal/ictiobus/defexample.md

 The grammar of the language accepted by the parsing phase is given in a `%%grammar` section in an `ictio` code block.
 In that section is a context-free grammar that uses a "BNF-ish" notation.
-In this notation, a non-terminal is defined by a symbol name on the left side enclosed in angle brackes `<` and `>`, followed by space and the sequence `::=`, followed by one or more productions for the non-terminal separated by a `|` character.
+In this notation, a non-terminal is defined by a symbol name on the left side enclosed in curly-braces `{` and `}`, followed by space and the character `=`, followed by one or more productions for the non-terminal separated by a `|` character.
+Non-terminal names must start with a letter of the alphabet but besides that can contain any symbol and are not case-sensitive.
+Internally they are represented as upper-case.

 Terminals are specified by giving the name of the token class that makes the terminal.
 This can be any `%token` class name defined in a `%%tokens` section.
+To specify a token that is one of the reserved characters `{`, `}`, `=`, `|`, use a backslash character to escape it.

 The start production of the language is the first non-terminal that is defined in a `%%grammar` section.